pbaker321/portfolio/README.md

 - Portfolio.
 A page with links to the developers projects.
 - CV.
 Downloadable cv
 - Contact.
 A form to contact the developer for future projects or employment.

+# Websites used

+I used a number of sources to help with coding.
+Some through websites and some through the projects we have done on the course.
+I have commented as i went through.

+Websites used

+- W3schools.com
+- bootstrap
+- CSStricks